AllenCell/EMT_image_analysis/basement_membrane_segmentation/ReadME.md

 # Part 3: Basement Membrane Postprocessing

 This step processes the basement membrane segmentation to keep only the largest connected component in the prediction.
 This is currently done using Snakemake where we do this in parrallel for each fms id.
-Please modify the configfile according to your own system!
+Please modify the configfile according to your own system paths!
+The profile refers to your compute recourses.
+This is specific to our slurm cluster.
 ```
 # Basement Membrane postprocessing example
 cd step_postprocess_basement_membrane_mask/